nopixie/nopixie-theme/README.md

 ## Activation

+### Color Theme

-After installation, you can activate the theme by:
+After installation, you can activate the color theme by:

 1. Press `Ctrl+K Ctrl+T` (or `Cmd+K Cmd+T` on macOS)
 2. Select one of the available themes: